Sahuvivek12/Turtle-racing-game-in-python/README.md

    - Enter the number of turtles (between 2 and 8) when prompted.
    - Watch as the turtles race across the screen.
-   - The winner is announced at the end of the race.
+   - The turtle that crosses the finish line first is declared the winner.

 ## Code Overview